 - a flat fee, which often runs $1,000 or more, and may be based on how much money the debt settlement “saves” you by negotiating with your creditors

 - a percentage fee, with fees of 15 to 20% of your total debt being typical

 - So for those with $10,000 in debt, fees would run about $1,500 to $2000 for a 3-year debt settlement program, compared with about $900 in fees for a typical 3-year debt management plan

 Why Pay Thousands When You Are Already Thousands of Dollars in Debt?

 Besides the fees cited above, it’s not uncommon for debt settlement firms to impose added monthly charges on their clients.
 These fees can be as low as $20 a month or as high $90 or $100 a month, depending on the company in question.
 Over time, therefore, consumers shell out several thousand dollars – on top of the initial fees charged – when they opt to go with a debt settlement firm.

 Finally, when people enter debt settlement programs, they are usually required to make regular payments to the debt settlement firm before the company will negotiate with your creditors.
 In other words, they hold onto your money until they deem it’s the right time to approach your creditors.
 By contrast, with a debt management company, they’ve already pre-negotiated in advance with your creditors.
-So a debt management company should be able to tell you right away, for example, that your Capital One Visa card with an 18.9% interest rate will now be lowered to 7%; or that your department store charge card from Nordstrom, which was previously at 23.9%, will now be at 0%.
+According to Crediful, a debt management company should be able to tell you right away, for example, that your Capital One Visa card with an 18.9% interest rate will now be lowered to 7%; or that your department store charge card from Nordstrom, which was previously at 23.9%, will now be at 0%.
 (These are examples, of course, but it’s often the case that the pre-negotiated interest rates that debt management companies secure on your behalf will fall between 0% and 7%).

 The IRS’s Viewpoint on Debt Settlement